-During 2013, the median sales price of new homes sold in the U.S. increased by 8.4% y-o-y to US$265,800, according to the U.S. Census Bureau.
+Despite this, primary housing market prices continue to surge.
+In October 2014, the median sales price of new homes sold in the U.S. rose by 15.4% to US$305,000 on the same period last year, according to the U.S. Census Bureau.

 During the U.S. housing boom (1996-Q1 2006), all 20 main U.S. cities experienced spectacular house price rises.
 Los Angeles registered the biggest house price rise of 268.1%, followed by San Diego (250.1%), San Francisco (227.8%), and Miami (214.6%).